Welfare

 Absence through illness or for personal reasons

-If you are unable to attend College because of illness or urgent personal circumstances you should inform your supervisor or the Department as soon as practicable.
+If you are unable to attend College because of illness or urgent personal circumstances, you should inform your supervisor or the Department as soon as practicable.
 College regulations require that postgraduate students inform their Postgraduate Tutor if they are absent from College for more than three days during term.
-If the absence is due to illness, a medical certificate must be produced after seven days.
-If the absence is prolonged, normally four weeks or longer, it will be necessary to request an interruption of studies.
+If the absence is due to illness, a medical certificate must be produced after

 Welfare

-We take the welfare of our students very seriously and will try to provide all the assistance we can if you encounter problems of any kind.
-It is not uncommon for students to feel periods of intense pressure, if you are having any difficulties, either with your research or with personal matters, your first contact should be your supervisor, and please also contact Anne Houston.
+It is not uncommon for students to feel periods of intense pressure.
+If you are having any difficulties, either with your research or with personal matters, your first contact should be your supervisor.
+Please also contact Anne Houston.

-Within the College there are a number of services available to support you, most notably the Student Counselling and Mental Health Advice Service.
-They have a student mental health adviser (SMHA) whose role is to provide support for students who may have had, or are experiencing moderate to severe mental health difficulties.
+Within the College there is a number of services available to support you, most notably the Student Counselling and Mental Health Advice Service.
+They have a student mental health adviser (SMHA) whose role is to provide support for students who may have had, or are experiencing, moderate to severe mental health difficulties.
+Students need to be referred by a member of College staff, with the student’s permission, in order to be seen by the SMHA.
+The SMHA is unable to take self-referrals from students or their family and friends.

 The Student Counselling and Mental Health Advice Service also delivers workshops on relaxation, self-esteem, procrastination and mindfulness.